mcmartins/chaosproxy/README.md

 - stableInterval:  refers to the interval time where connections **won't** be affected (in seconds)
 - unstableInterval: refers to the interval time where connections **will** be affected (in seconds)
+- ignoreIfEndpointContains: a list of strings for which connections instability **will never** apply if they are present in the endpoint
-- ignoreEndpoints: a list of endpoints for which connections instability **will never** apply
+- ignoreIfBodyContains: a list of strings for which connections instability **will never** apply if they are present in the body

 3.1 Request: refers to the instability to create on requests